Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 tba - to be announced
 tbh - to be honest

+[Books needed]
+A Practical Guide to Linux Commands, Editors, and Shell Programming; Edition.
+4th - Michael

 [bug]
 When only E2V campaign is booked, nothing is shown on the Display but the AP logo, and "connected" button is orange When E2V + normal campaign are booked, both campaign and e2v are shown on the Display, and "connected" button is green